-To preserve the look and performance of wood deck finishes for longer, it is recommended that decked areas are swept with a stiff broom on a regular basis.
+To preserve the look and performance of wooden deck finishes for longer, it is recommended that decked areas are swept with a stiff broom on a regular basis.
 This is to remove loose leaves, dirt and other organic matter that can settle on the wood deck and in the grooves, which can degrade or damage the finish and decking timbers over time.

 If signs of mould or algae appear, use an appropriate cleaner, such as Ronseal Garden Cleaner.
 Do not use any regular cleaning household detergent as this can be damaging to the finish.